tomasz-blasz/firebolt-apis/requirements/specifications/media/media-info.md

 For example, the resolution for a display may be defined as `[1920, 1080]`.

-Any methods relating to a resolution (such as the supported resolution of a display or the output resolution of a device) **MUST** return an array of two values: the width and height.
+Any methods relating to a resolution (such as the supported resolution of a display or the output resolution of a device) **MUST** return two values: the width and height.

 ### 3.4.
 Resolution User-Friendly Name